amills12/NutShell/README.md

   </a>
    <h3 align="center">NUTSHELL</h3>
   <p align="center">
-  This project is a command interpreter for a Korn shell-like command language in C using Lex and Yacc running under Unix.
+This project is a command interpreter for a Korn shell-like command language in C/C++ using Lex and Yacc running under Unix.
 This shell can parse command lines and execute the appropriate command(s).
 The core of the shell consists of simple commands, pipes, I/O redirection, environment variables, aliases, pathname searching, wild-carding and tilde expansion.